Ruohan99111/P8105_HW2_rh3132/HW2.md

     ##
     ## ℹ Use `spec()` to retrieve the full column specification for this data.
     ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

+Check for Unique Participants in baseline_df and amyloid_df